AIClubUA/Weekly-Meetings/README.md

 # Weekly-Meetings
-Examples from weekly club meetings
+Notes on topics and examples covered in weekly club meetings